madprops/airc/README.md

 Some openai models are more restrictive than others.

-Some will avoid responding to your prompt if they deem it innapropiate.
+Some will avoid responding to your prompt if they deem it inappropriate.

 While others are less likely to do that.

 airc only recognizes certain models, it doesn't have access to the full extent of them.

-As of now they are: `turbo_instruct` and `turbo` (3.5 models).
+As of now, they are: `turbo_instruct` and `turbo` (3.5 models).

 airc has internal methods to interface with openai.